kadiraio/kadiraio.github.io/_posts/academy/2014-04-14-how-to-optimize-your-methods-and-publications.md

 ## See What's Happening Behind Your Method/Publication

-With Meteor APM, it is very easy to see what’s happening inside your method/publication and understand what operations cost the most.
+With Kadira, it is very easy to see what’s happening inside your method/publication and understand what operations cost the most.
 This is how:
 For this example I'm referring to Methods, but you can apply the same process to PubSub as well.

 * First navigate to the Detailed View section.